NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 PDFs.
 For example, the NMCPD *Dataset* is a measurement of the ratio of deuteron to proton structure functions.
 In the ``nnpdf++`` code such sets are denoted *Compound Datasets*.
-In these cases, a prescription for how the results from FK convolutions as in Eqn~\ref{eq:FKprod} should be combined must be given.
+In these cases, a prescription for how the results from FK convolutions as in this :ref:`equation<observable>` should be combined must be given.

 The ``COMPOUND`` files are a simple method of providing this information.
 For